shigeru-kawaguchi/Python-SparkFun-SerLCD/README.md

 It was ported from [sparkfun/SparkFun_SerLCD_Arduino_Library](https://github.com/sparkfun/SparkFun_SerLCD_Arduino_Library) and currently for I2C connection only.

+## Caution
+There exists an issue with timing which result in "OSError: [Errno 121] Remote I/O error."

 ## ToDo
 * More details and examples into this README.